30 Apr Spring Cleaning: Social Media Management for Universities and Colleges

 Audit Your Accounts

->

-> Cleaning up your social media channels begins with an audit.
-To begin, locate all of your social media profiles.
+Cleaning up your social media channels begins with an audit.
+To get started, locate all of your social media profiles.
 It’s important to think beyond Facebook and Twitter.
 Include Google+, Instagram, Pinterest, YouTube and Tumblr in your search.
 You might be surprised to find forgotten or unofficial accounts.

->

-> Examine each account and determine how useful it will be when it comes to reaching your goal.
+Examine each account and determine how useful it will be when it comes to reaching your goal.
 Don’t be afraid to delete profiles that don’t align with your strategy.
-It’s better to start small, and focus on channels that will have the biggest return.
+After all, it’s better to start small and focus on channels that will have the biggest return.

->

-> Compare your accounts’ current performance to their performance from a few years ago.
+Compare your accounts’ current performance to their performance from a few years ago.
 Are your posts doing better?
 Worse?
 What is the frequency of posts?
 This analysis can give you a good idea of where to start when it comes streamlining your social profiles.

 Whether your goal is to recruit more students via social media, or develop stronger alumni relations, the key is finding the social channel that will achieve that goal.